 I tested the Mi1, Mi2, and the more expensive Mi2 Pro version against three particle counters.
 None of the Mi’s were new, but the Mi2 was relatively new, used to do just a few weeks of testing.

-I set up the two Laser Eggs and the Air Visual Node on a chair next to the built-in particle counter on the Mi2.
+I set up three air quality monitors — two Laser Eggs and the Air Visual Node — on a chair next to the built-in particle counter on the Mi2.

 I burned a cigarette in a closed 12m2 room and then turned on the purifier on high until the air got clean again (about 30 minutes from start to finish).
 That way we can test for accuracy from clean levels to truly toxic levels.
 I set my phone to take pictures of all the readings every 30 seconds.

 But wait, before I get to the results, I want to set expectations.
 I don’t expect the Xiaomi particle counter to be really accurate.
 It’s a cheap particle counter inside a machine that costs less than some of the particle counters I’m about to compare it to.
 We need to have realistic expectations.